 Selective and Haven caged feeders are not designed to be taken apart for cleaning.
 If seed has become compacted within the tube, soaking the feeder in a bucket with a mild soap will help to loosen the seed so it can be brushed or hosed out.
-Except for triple tube and Nyjer feeders, Duncraft tube feeders now have an EZ Clean base that can be removed for easier cleaning.
 To learn more, visit Duncraft’s Wild Bird Blog for our article on how to clean and disinfect feeders: Cleaning bird feeders

 How do I clean a bird house?

 Nests should be removed from bird houses as soon as the fledglings leave.
 Baby birds don’t return to the nest once they have left the bird house.
 Sometimes birds will reuse a nest, but not often.
 They prefer to build a new one.
 Removing the nest also ensures that any parasites from the former brood aren’t transferred to the next one.
 After removing the nest you can scrub out the box with a mild bleach solution, using one part bleach to 10 parts water.
 If you have opened the box to clean it, leave it open until it’s dry inside before you close it up again.